 A portion of the thrombus can become dislodged (an embolus) and can travel via the blood vessels to block a smaller vessel.

 Blood clots which form in arteries are mainly composed of platelets with a small amount of fibrin.
 They lead to:

 - Stroke, transient ischaemic attack (TIA or mini-stroke)

 - Peripheral arterial clot and gangrene

-Blood clots which form in the larger veins are mainly composed of fibrin, with a small amount of platelets.
-They lead lead to:
+Blood clots which form in the larger veins are mainly composed of fibrin, with a small number of platelets.
+They can lead to: